alterNERDtive/EDDiscovery-wiki/Using-the-Market-Data-Panel.md

 Click buy only to show commodities which you can actually buy or sell at the currently selected stations.

-Click auto swap (8.3+, not shown) to automatically swap your comparision station to the previous visited one when doing a->b->a trading.
+Click auto swap (8.3+, not shown) to automatically swap your comparison station to the previous visited one when doing a->b->a trading.